Jeach/jeach-pqueues/README.md

     q.exec();

 So the above outlines how I use the 'jeach-pqueues' library for a single `POST /account` web service which allows me to create a new user account.

+I do realize that the use of the `PStack` instance may be somewhat '*different*' than many may have passed around data generated in other calls.
+I personally find it much more cleaner this way than to declare a bunch of variables which only get set later on.
+So far this works ... we'll see if it is required in subsequent version of the library.

+## Promise Queues

+**Note**: The following code has not yet been written yet.
+They are ideas I have been tinkering with to see how the following ideas can be designed and implemented.

+So you may be wondering why we must create a queue with `const q = pq.createQueue();`?
+The rational is actually quite simple ...
+I intend to provide for '*parallel*' asynchronous processing.
+What!?
+What is that all about?
+Well, let me explain.

+There are times where various steps must be executed in a serial fasion.
+For example, let's assume that you have a series of database steps from 1 to 7.
+And as in most use cases, steps 1 and 2 and 6 and 7 **must** be executed serially since one depends on the state of the privious step.

+But there are times where other steps, such as steps 3, 4 and 5 are '*independant*' to each other, BUT dependant on the result of steps 1, 2 and 6, 7.

+In such cases, you could do the following way:

+    var q1 = pq.createQueue();  // steps 1, 2, 6, 7
+    var q2 = pq.createQueue();  // steps 3, 4 and 5

+    q1.add(step1, function(stack, data) { ... });
+    q1.add(step2, function(stack, data) { ... });

+    q2.add(step3, function(stack, data) { ... });
+    q2.add(step4, function(stack, data) { ... });

+    q2.catch(function(stack, errror) {
+       // You could simply:
+       //   (a) do nothing and delegate to q1.catch(..)
+       //   (b) only rollback DB steps 3, 4 and 5 here
+       // The q1.catch(..) will be invoked after this one });

+    q1.add(q2, function(stack, data) {
+       // Would only get called IF all of steps 3, 4 and 5 succeeded
+       // You couls simply:
+       //   (a) do nothing and delegate to q1.finally(..)
+       //   (b) commit steps 3, 4 and 5 if they were independant DB transaction });

+    q1.add(step6, function(stack, data) { ... });
+    q1.add(step7, function(stack, data) { ... });

+    q1.exec();

+The general idea here is that a `PQueue` by default will invoke queued deffered function calls serially even when they are asynchronous.
+But when a `PQueue` gets added to another queue, it wil:

+1. Be executed automatically by the parent queue (ie: no need for `q2.exec();`) to be called.
+2. It looses it's asynchronous *serial* execution status and becomes asynchronous *parallel* execution.
+This, at first glance would seem to counter any logic, right?
+Why even add it manage it under a Promise framework if you are going to do asynch execution?
+Well simply because it allows us to do two things:

+1. Serialize a group of two or more steps within the execution of other serialized steps.
+2. Ensure that ALL of the steps within the child queue have succeeded; if not, it ALL fails

+Trying to illustratie it, execution would look something like this:

+    [step1] -> [step2] -> [step3]
+                          [step4]
+                          [step5] -> [step6] -> [step7]

+Where the 'x' axis is time.